-Government Station - Fire Suppression System Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase Procurement Project Begin Date 9/12/2019 Phase Begin Date 7/1/2021 Project Implementation Date 2/27/2026 Phase End Date 1/31/2024 Project Completion Percentage 20% Phase Completion Percentage 55% Amount by Funding Source(s) PTP- \$3,917,000 Operating- \$15,300 Total- \$3,932,300 Project/Contract No. IRP247/DB21-DTPW-09 Amount Spent as of 9/30/2022 \$15,300 Commission District 5 Capital Budget Project # 2000000104 Site # 3001005
+Government Station - Fire Suppression System Department Transit PTP Category Post-Unification Project Category Rapid Transit Improvements Project Phase Procurement Project Begin Date 9/12/2019 Phase Begin Date 4/18/2022 Project Implementation Date 9/29/2028 Phase End Date 6/28/2024 Project Completion Percentage 5% Phase Completion Percentage 85% Amount by Funding Source(s) PTP - \$3,917,000 Operating - \$15,300 Total - \$3,932,300 Project/Contract No. IRP247/DB21-DTPW-09 Amount Spent as of 9/30/2023 \$15,300 Commission District 5 Capital Budget Project # 2000000104 Site # 3001005

 The Government Center Metrorail station is located near the intersection of Northwest 1 Street and 1 Avenue, a part of the Stephen P. Clark Government Center building.
 It opened to service on May 20, 1984.
 This project entails the study and repair of the existing deteriorating Government Center station fire suppression system.
 The preliminary study has been completed.
 DTPW has procured a consultant to prepare a design criteria package to assist in preparing the design-build contract for the implementation of this work.
+This project will provide funding for construction and will be combined under one contract with the Government Center station refurbishments project for implementation.